 Who Are The Hungry?

-- 71% have incomes below the official federal poverty level during the previous month
+- 70% have incomes at or below the poverty level

 Hunger and Poverty in Colorado

 - 12.9% of people ( nearly 1 in 7) in Colorado live in poverty. (quickfact.census.gov)

 - 18.1% of Colorado children live in poverty and 8% are living in extreme poverty. (coloradokids.org – 2014)